Trash & Recycling

 If no other alternative exists, what cannot be reused can be solidified by following these instructions.

 Latex paint is not hazardous waste!
 Latex paints are water-based and are a safer substitute for oil-based paints.
 They may be solidified (allowed to harden), absorbed, and then placed in the trash.
-Take the top off the pain can and place it outside, away from pets and children.
+Take the top off the paint can and place it outside, away from pets and children.
 Allow it to harden.
 If the can is very full, absorb the material by mixing it with sawdust, clay-based cat litter, or rags.
 Stir with a stick until all the paint is absorbed.
 When the paint is solidified, it can be placed in the trash leaving the lid off

 Save oil-based paint for a household hazardous waste collection day